conersteen19/saturn/README.md

 # Saturn- an Engineering Guide
-This guide is a complation of knowledge used for network engineering, virtualization techniques, and other general knowledge one may find useful.
+This guide is a complation of knowledge used for network engineering, computer science skills, and other general knowledge one may find useful.
 ## Networking
 [Networking Basics](networking_basics.md)